ARRENZHANG/java_el/readme.txt

 will print out "2" on console. strings should be enclosed with a pair of '', for example "a='xyz';print(a);".

+And dont' name your variables with a start letter of "$".

 Embedded Functions
 ----------------------------------
 1, map()